CarrotBun/stat159-fall2016-project3/README.md

 6. For presentation, you can run `make slides` to generate the HTML presentation slides.
 7. To run the applet, run the command `make applet` to run the shiny app in terminal.
 To see the applet, open up the browser and go to the address at which the app is "listening on".
 For example, if terminal shows "Listening on http://127.0.0.1:4355", you should go to "http://127.0.0.1:4355/" to see the app (note the forward slash at the end).
 To terminate, use cltr+C.

+Note: All the scripts in this project that involves randomization used `set.seed()` to assure reproducibility of the results.

 List of Make Commands for Phony Targets:
 If you type `make` followed by a phony target you will get the following results.